HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 ### Command

 #### Deputy Director (DD)
 The Deputy Director is the Second in Command of HSPS.
-They are allowed to handle reports that regard members of Pre-Command, as well as overrule sections of HSPS Guidelines at will.
+They are allowed to handle reports that regard members of Pre-Command, as well as overrule sections of the handbook at will.
 The current Deputy Director is StolarchukBoris.

 #### Director of Defense (DoD)
 The Director is the Leader of HSPS, only outranked by the Owner of High Science, Daeny_1000.
-They are allowed to handle reports that regard members of Pre-Command and the Deputy Director, as well as overrule/edit sections of HSPS Guidelines at will.
+They are allowed to handle reports that regard members of Pre-Command and the Deputy Director, as well as overrule/edit sections of the handbook at will.
 The current Director is Tilted_Cr3atura.

 ## 2.4 Disciplinary Actions
 Here at HSPS, we have a disciplinary system that all members of Pre-Command+ stick to.
 Disciplinary actions are given at the discretion of Officers and Pre-Command+.